For the last two decades, the conflict in Afghanistan has made headline news around the world.

 How did we get here?

-After the 9/11 attacks in 2001, launched on several targets in the US and killing almost 3,000 people, US and British planes carried out air strikes in Afghanistan and began their assault on the Taliban.
+After the 9/11 attacks in 2001, which killed almost 3,000 people in the US, American and British planes carried out air strikes in Afghanistan and began their assault on the Taliban.

 The Taliban fled Kabul, the Afghan capital, in November 2001, leaving power.